 - Using needle exchange programs to get new unused needles and syringes, etc.

-Drug treatment programs are available in many countries to help you in stopping injection drug use.
+Drug treatment programs are available in many countries to help you stop injection drug use.
 Some programs have waiting lists and women with children may need to make special arrangements.
 To find out if this a good option for you, look for a substance use treatment program in your area.
 See the Additional Resources section below for help in finding a program.
 Also see our fact sheet on Substance Abuse and Addiction for more information on the link between substance use and HIV and what you can do if you struggle with substance abuse.